Click below to watch our three-part documentary series, Brain, Heart, World.WATCH NOW

-If you aren’t familiar with Fight the New Drug, we’re a non-religious and non-legislative 501(c)3 nonprofit organization that aims to educate youth on the harmful effects of pornography using only science, facts, and personal accounts.
+If you aren’t familiar with Fight the New Drug, we are a non-religious and non-legislative organization that exists to provide individuals the opportunity to make an informed decision regarding pornography by raising awareness on its harmful effects using only science, facts, and personal accounts.

-In other words, think of us like the Truth Campaign that raises awareness on the harms of smoking, but for porn.
+In other words, think of us like the Truth Campaign (they raise awareness on the harms of smoking), but for porn.

-Founded in 2009, our organization is all about giving visibility to the already-existing data, studies, and personal experiences that illustrate how porn is anything but harmless entertainment.
+Since our start in 2009, our organization has been all about giving visibility to the already-existing data, studies, and personal experiences that illustrate how porn is anything but harmless entertainment.
 We also create resources to help friends, families, youth, partners, parents, and community groups have healthy and productive conversations about the proven harms of porn.

-Until now, we’ve created resources including conversation-starting apparel, thought-provoking video campaigns, social images and infographics to spark conversations on social media, and hundreds of blog posts to help educate the millions of people visiting every year.
-We also give interactive and age-appropriate school presentations.
+Until now, we’ve created resources including conversation-starting apparel, thought-provoking and humanizing videos, sharable social media content, a podcast, and over 1,300 informational articles that educate the millions of people visiting our site every year.
+We also give interactive and age-appropriate school presentations, an interactive and ever-updating research catalog, and a conversation-starting alternative website.

 FTND Co-Founder, Clay Olsen, with Elizabeth Smart, survivor of abduction and sexual assault.
 Smart appears in “The World” episode.